Sugammadex Amomed

 Sugammadex Amomed is a medicine used to reverse the effect of the muscle relaxants rocuronium and vecuronium.
 Muscle relaxants are medicines used during some types of operation to make the muscles relax, including the muscles that help the patient to breathe.
 Muscle relaxants make it easier for the surgeon to do the operation.
 Sugammadex Amomed is used to speed up the recovery from the muscle relaxant, usually at the end of the operation.

-Sugammadex Amomed can be used in adults who have received rocuronium and vecuronium, and in children aged 2 years or older who have received rocuronium.
+Sugammadex Amomed can be used in adults who have received rocuronium and vecuronium, and in children from birth who have received rocuronium.

 Sugammadex Amomed contains the active substance sugammadex and is a ‘generic medicine’.
 This means that Sugammadex Amomed contains the same active substance and works in the same way as a ‘reference medicine’ already authorised in the EU.
-The reference medicine for Sugammadex Amomed is called Bridion.
-For more information on generic medicines, see the question-and-answer document here.
+The reference medicine for Sugammadex Amomed is Bridion.

 For more information about using Sugammadex Amomed, see the package leaflet or contact your doctor or pharmacist.

-The active substance in Sugammadex Amomed, sugammadex, is a selective relaxant binding agent.
-This means that it attaches to the muscle relaxants rocuronium and vecuronium, forming a complex that inactivates the muscle relaxants and stops them having an effect.
+The active substance in Sugammadex Amomed, sugammadex, attaches to the muscle relaxants rocuronium and vecuronium stopping them from having an effect.
 As a result, the muscles contract and begin to work normally again, including the muscles that help the patient to breathe.

 Studies on the benefits and risks of the active substance in the authorised use have already been carried out with the reference medicine, Bridion, and do not need to be repeated for Sugammadex Amomed.